Juan-Jones/earnonlinemoney/content/blog/what-is-ecommerce.md

 ---
-title: "What is Ecommerce"
+title: "What is E-commerce"
-description: "Explore the world of eCommerce, a digital realm where virtual markets redefine commerce.
+description: "Explore the world of e-commerce, a digital realm where virtual markets redefine commerce.
 Find digital storefronts & the dynamic landscape of modern business."
 image: "images/ecommerce-101.jpg"
 date: 2019-11-09T18:19:25+06:00
 categories: ["ecommerce"]